swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 * `.withValue(true, for: $isEnabled)`
 * `.binding($isEnabled, to: true)`

+We prefer the naming `.taskLocal(_:_:)` because it unambiguously refers to task locals, and keeps the arguments in the same order as `withValue`.

 We could also decide to not add the trait since technically it is possible to implement its functionality manually for each task local.